 If you deliver your baby early, you’re at higher risk for not making enough milk.
 That’s because hormones needed for milk production increase when you’re near your baby.
 To help with this, new moms are encouraged to visit their baby in the NICU as soon as they are able.
 We also encourage skin-to-skin contact with your baby for both parents.
 This is called kangaroo care, and the extra touch helps you bond with your baby and encourages milk production.
 It’s normal for many moms to produce only a small amount of breast milk in the first three to five days after delivery, but every drop counts, and we’ll be there to support and encourage you until your milk supply is well established.

-Both baby and mom benefit from breastfeeding, which is why The Ohio State University Wexner Medical Center offers lactation education and support services to encourage exclusive breastfeeding for a baby’s first six months and continued breastfeeding through the first year.
+Both baby and mom benefit from breastfeeding, which is why the Ohio State Wexner Medical Center offers lactation education and support services to encourage exclusive breastfeeding for a baby’s first six months and continued breastfeeding through the first year.
+Here are some reasons why families choose Ohio State for lactation services:

 Subscribe.
 Get just the right amount of health and wellness in your inbox.